Magewire-Driven Forms in Hyva Checkout

 </body>

-Auto-saving in Hyvä Checkout Magewire-driven forms provides controlled data persistence without continuous synchronization.
-Until version 1.1.27, auto-saving forms in Hyvä Checkout was an automated process.
-This ensured that form data was always synchronized with the server, optionally required by other components like the price summary.
+Auto-saving in Hyva Checkout Magewire-driven forms gives you controlled data persistence without continuous synchronization.
+Before version 1.1.27, auto-saving was fully automated - form data was always synced with the server, which other components like the price summary could depend on.

-While this approach guaranteed all data was readily available at all times, we realized that only a small subset of data is typically necessary for the checkout to function properly.
-Therefore, we have adjusted this concept, giving developers greater control over which data is stored.
+While that approach guaranteed all data was available at all times, in practice only a small subset of data is actually needed for checkout to function.
+So we adjusted the concept to give developers more control over which data gets stored.

 - Greater control over when and where data is stored.

-- Improved user experience, with no more unexpected behaviors while filling in forms.
+- Better user experience - no more unexpected behaviors while filling in forms.

-- Frontend JavaScript validation can now occur before any Ajax requests are made.
+- Frontend validation first - JavaScript validation can run before any Ajax requests are made.

-Auto-saving in Hyvä Checkout leverages navigation buttons and the Evaluation API for controlled form persistence.
-Hyvä Checkout relies heavily on navigation buttons to guide users through the checkout process, either advancing them to the next step or completing their order, depending on the configuration.
-While Hyvä Checkout offers exceptional flexibility, these navigation buttons remain a core element, serving as the anchor point for binding functionality.
+Auto-saving in Hyva Checkout uses navigation buttons and the Evaluation API for controlled form persistence.
+Hyva Checkout relies heavily on navigation buttons to guide users through checkout - either advancing to the next step or completing the order, depending on configuration.
+These navigation buttons serve as the anchor point for binding auto-save functionality.

 From a framework perspective, the Evaluation API integrates with these buttons to trigger asynchronous functionality as needed.
-This enables Evaluation Navigation Tasks—dynamically injected via PHP code—to be executed when a button is clicked.
-These tasks take priority, running before any other actions are performed and optionally fail when for instance form validation failed.
+This enables Evaluation Navigation Tasks (dynamically injected via PHP code) to run when a button is clicked.
+These tasks run before any other actions and can optionally fail when, for instance, form validation doesn't pass.

-Forms built using either Hyva\Checkout\Magewire\Components\AbstractForm or the deprecated Hyva\Checkout\Magewire\Checkout\AddressView\AbstractMagewireAddressForm will automatically include a validation task.
-This ensures the checkout checks for any pending auto-save actions.
-If such actions are required, they are executed before the primary action, such as moving to the next step.
+Forms built using Hyva\Checkout\Magewire\Components\AbstractForm or the deprecated Hyva\Checkout\Magewire\Checkout\AddressView\AbstractMagewireAddressForm automatically include a validation task.
+The checkout checks for pending auto-save actions and executes them before the primary action, such as moving to the next step.

 <?php

-// Check if a submit evaluation result already exists
+// Check if a 'submit' evaluation result already exists in the batch.

 $batch->push(